Facebook Twitter X Instagram youTube LinkedIn

 Each day in Newport News Public Schools the focus is on one mission: ensuring that all students graduate college, career and citizen-ready.

-Newport News Public Schools educates approximately 26,500 students in 41 schools: 3 early childhood centers, 24 elementary schools, 7 middle schools, 5 high schools, 1 middle/high combination school and a virtual learning academy.
+Newport News Public Schools educates approximately 26,200 students in 41 schools: 3 early childhood centers, 24 elementary schools, 7 middle schools, 5 high schools, and 1 middle/high combination school.
 NNPS is a community of diverse learners: over 1,500 students speak a language other than English.
-NNPS employs approximately 4,200 teachers, administrators, and support staff.
+NNPS employs approximately 3,900 teachers, administrators, and support staff.
 Each day in Newport News Public Schools the focus is on one mission: ensuring that all students graduate college, career and citizen-ready!

 With an early learning curriculum designed to boost literacy and math instruction, state-of-the art science labs and advanced educational technology, NNPS has the tools to ensure student and teacher success.